raj03kumar/Data-Structures-and-Algorithm/README.md

 Print the LCS of two sequences given that you are allowed to change atmost K elements in the first sequence to any value you wish to.

 ------------------------------------TRIES-------------------------------------------
+Tries are also known as prefix trees.

+Q. Maximum XOR of two numbers in an array?
+ARRAY = [3, 10, 5, 15, 2]
+BRUTE FORCE: run two loops and check for each pair.
+There will be nC2 combinations.

+Q. Trie Bash!
+Given an array arr.
+You are supposed to find the maximum value of (arr[a]^arr[a+1]....^arr[b])+(arr[c]^arr[c+1]....^arr[d]) where 1<=a<=b<=c<=d<=N, where N is the size of the array. ^ denotes XOR operation.
+Sample test case:
+INPUT:
+4
+1 2 6 8
+OUTPUT:
+17
+EXPLAINATION:
+a=1, b=2, c=3, d=4, so (1^2)+(6^8)=3+14=17
+IDEA:
+    1. We know how to calculate maximum XOR Subarray at 'i', let us denote it as lmax[]
+    2. If we do the same from right side, we can get maximum XOR Subarray at 'i', let us denote it as rmax[]
+    3. Final ans would be the maximum of lmax[i]+rmax[i+1]

+Q. Digital Dictionary?
+Neha has a digital dictionary.
+It has an input field in which one can search any string and the dictionary displays all the words whose prefix is that input string in lexicographical order.

+Now you are given a task to make your own digital dictionary.
+You will be given words that you can store in your database and then you need to design tbe search functionality.
+And if no such words are available for a given word, add this to your dictionary.
+INPUT:
+Single integer N which denotes the number of words which are to be stored in the database of the dictionary.
+N lines of input, where in each line there is a string made up of lowercase letter.
+Single integer Q which denotes the number of Queries.
+Q number of lines describing the query string on each line given by user.
+SAMPLE INPUT:
+4
+pet
+peter
+rat
+rack
+5
+pe
+pet
+r
+rac
+rat
+SAMPLE OUTPUT:
+pet
+peter
+pet
+peter
+rack
+rat
+rack
+rat

+IDEA: We will create a Trie data structure and store all the words that are in the dictionary.
+Now, in queries, we need to just check the words which have the prefix same as given in input.
+And then we need to use DFS for getting all the possiblities of words.

+-------------------------------------ADVANCED NUMBER THEORY------------------------------------------